 3.9.
-Safety and Practice Manoeuvres
+Safety, Warm-up and Practice Manoeuvres

 3.9.1.1.
-Before the wing-rocking at the start of each competition flight it is recommended that all pilots perform safety manoeuvres as follows.
-These figures are optional but, if flown, may be flown only once, in any order unless a figure starting inverted is used (see below), and continuously on the same axis.
-They must be flown inside the performance zone:
+Before the wing-rocking at the start of each competition flight it is recommended that all pilots perform as a minimum the safety figures as follows.
+These figures are flown to check the aircraft's inverted fuel and oil systems are operable, there are no loose articles in the aircraft and to ensure that the pilot is properly harnessed in.